MicrosoftDocs/VBA-Docs/api/Excel.SparkColor.Color.md

 # SparkColor.Color property (Excel)

 Returns a **[FormatColor](Excel.FormatColor.md)** object that you can use to set the color of the horizontal axis or the markers for points in a sparkline.
-Read-only
+Read-only.

 ## Syntax